CHIENMINGCHEN314653001/-Introduction-to-Scientific-Computing/Midtern_Project/report.md

 ##### Froissart Doublets

-In practice, spurious pole-zero pairs with negligible residues may appear.
+In practice, spurious pole-zero pairs with negligible residues may appear,the algorithm identifies spurious poles by looking for residues that are very small (specifically residues $$< 10^{-13}$$).
 These can harm stability and accuracy.
-The cleanup procedure checks the poles' residues and removes support points associated with negligible residues, then recomputes the least-squares solution to improve stability.
+The cleanup procedure checks the poles's residues and removes support points associated with negligible residues, then recomputes the least-squares solution to improve stability.

 <br></br>